risc0/risc0/risc0/cargo-risczero/README.md

 # Cargo-risczero

 Cargo extension to help create, manage, and test [RISC Zero](https://github.com/risc0/risc0) projects.
+The default template generated from the `cargo risczero new` command supports both local and remote proving.
+Refer to the README in [the rust-starter template](https://github.com/risc0/risc0/tree/main/templates/rust-starter) for more information.

 ## Install